tjjaramillo/VBA-Excel-Stock-Challenge/README.md

   * The total stock volume of the stock.

-* You should also have conditional formatting that will highlight positive change in green and negative change in red.
+* Created conditional formatting that will highlight positive change in green and negative change in red.

-## Challenges

-* Your solution will also be able to return the stock with the "Greatest % increase", "Greatest % Decrease" and "Greatest total volume".
-The solution will look as follows:
+* Returned the stock with the "Greatest % increase", "Greatest % Decrease" and "Greatest total volume".

-* Make the appropriate adjustments to your VBA script that will allow it to run on every worksheet, i.e., every year, just by running the VBA script once.
+* Made appropriate adjustments to my VBA script that allows it to run on every worksheet, i.e., every year, just by running the VBA script once.